What is Business Protection?

 The insurance can be taken out to protect partnerships, shareholders, sole traders and Limited Companies.
 It can be set up to insure more than one life and in the event of a claim a lump sum would be paid out to the business or remaining owners.

-There are four main types of Business Protection
+Four main types of Business Protection

 Key Person Insurance